wkearn/TidalDischargeModels.jl/README.md

 This is a Julia package to fit stage-discharge models in tidal environments as detailed in Kearney et al. 2017.
-Stage-discharge relationships in tidal channels. *Limnology and Oceanography: Methods*.
+Stage-discharge relationships in tidal channels. *Limnology and Oceanography: Methods* ([10.1002/lom3.10168](http://dx.doi.org/10.1002/lom3.10168)).

 To install, first make sure you have a working installation of [Julia v0.5 on your system](http://julialang.org/downloads/).